jina-ai/jina/.github/2.0/cookbooks/Document.md

 dam.extend([d1, d2])
 ```

 The `dam` object stores all future Documents into `./my-memmap`, there is no need to manually call `save`/`load`.
+In
-In fact, `save`/`load` methods are not available in `DocumentArrayMemmap`.
+fact, `save`/`load` methods are not available in `DocumentArrayMemmap`.

-### Clear a `DocumentArrayMemmap` object
+### Clear a `DocumentArrayMemmap`

 To clear all contents in a `DocumentArrayMemmap` object, simply call `.clear()`.
 It will clean all content on disk.

 #### Pruning

-One may notice another method `.prune()` that shares similar semantics. `.prune()` method is designed for "post-optimizing" the on-disk data structure of `DocumentArrayMemmap` object.
+One may notice another method `.prune()` that shares similar semantics. `.prune()` method is designed for "
+post-optimizing" the on-disk data structure of `DocumentArrayMemmap` object.
 It can reduce the on-disk usage.

 ### Mutable sequence with "read-only" elements

 The biggest caveat in `DocumentArrayMemmap` is that you can **not** modify element's attribute inplace.
+Though
-Though the `DocumentArrayMemmap` is mutable, each of its element is not.
+the `DocumentArrayMemmap` is mutable, each of its element is not.
 For example:

 ```python
 from jina.types.arrays.memmap import DocumentArrayMemmap